-We require every residency program director to electronically file a Program Director's Reference Form on behalf of each resident upon graduation from the residency program.
-Information is requested regarding the clinical abilities, medical licensure status, professionalism and any practice limitations of the candidate.
+The ABA requires every candidate to request the candidate's residency program director to electronically file a Program Director's Reference Form on the candidate's behalf upon graduation from the residency program.
+The Program Director's Reference Form requests information regarding the clinical abilities, medical licensure status, professionalism and any practice limitations of the candidate.

 Entry into the ABA examination system is contingent upon the program director's recommendation.
-We will deny entry into the ABA examination system until this requirement is fulfilled.
-This reference evaluation will be used as part of the process by which the board judges whether the candidate meets the standards of a board-certified anesthesiologist articulated in Section 1.02.D.
-Entrance into the ABA examination system may also be denied if the board in its discretion is not satisfied with the recommendation based upon reasonable consideration of information known at the time.
+The ABA will deny entry into the ABA examination system until this requirement is fulfilled.
+This reference evaluation will be used as part of the process by which the ABA judges whether the candidate meets the standards of a Board-certified anesthesiologist articulated in Section 1.02.D.
+Entrance into the ABA examination system may also be denied if the ABA, in its discretion, is not satisfied with the recommendation based upon reasonable consideration of information known at the time.

-We consider references to be confidential and will not disclose the contents or a copy to the candidate unless the person providing the reference consents in writing.
+The ABA considers references to be confidential and will not disclose the contents or a copy to the candidate unless the person providing the reference consents in writing.
 Candidates should contact their references if more information is desired.
 Residents who wish to appeal a final recommendation from the program director or department chair must do so through the reporting institution's grievance and due process procedures.
+The ABA does not provide any appeal concerning the Program Director's Reference Form.